MrFums/Valbot/README.md

 ## Changelog

-### [1.8.0] - 29th January 2021
+### [1.8.1] - 31st January 2021

 #### Changed

-- Support for recent Valorant update / season
-- Window Title
-- Improved Discord Presence
-- Fixed not detecting shortcut in root folder
-- Fixed some minor and rare crashes
-- Fixed play button detected
+- Ability to pause at any time!
+Hold F3 to pause and F4 to resume
+- No longer need to use the valorant player card.
+You can use any card!
+- Minor bug fixes

 ## Features